HangarMC/Hangar/README.md

 There may or may not be a staging instance running at https://hangar-new.minidigger.me or https://hangar.minidigger.me It may or may not allow you to log in, please don't create too much of a mess so that I don't always need to nuke the DB when I want to use it.

+## Contributing
-## Building
+## Hangar

-The project uses maven and should be straight forward (we even include a wrapper for you, wow!)
-The frontend is located in `frontend` and uses webpack.
-You will need yarn to build that.
-Initially install dependencies via `yarn`, then start the dev environment using `yarn run dev`.

-Additionally, you will need a postgresql database.
-For your convenience, this repo contains a dev-db docker compose stack in the docker folder that will get you setup.

-This project currently uses java 11.
+The project consists out of 4 parts.
+The frontend(Nuxt and Vue), the backend (Spring Boot), the database (PostgreSQL) and an optional [HangarAuth](https://github.com/MiniDigger/HangarAuth) project.
+Which will be discussed below.

+### Fork the project
+Fork the project and pull it in your IDE.
+### Prerequisites
+- Docker is required in order to run the PostgreSQL database.
+- Java 11 or higher.
+### Setting up
+To get the project running locally you need to follow a few steps:
+1. To get the dummy database up and running move to the docker folder `cd docker` then run `docker-compose up -f dev-db.yml -d`.
+   Alternatively if you are using Intellij you can press the green arrow in the `docker/dev-db.yml` file.
+2. Run the Spring Boot application.
+You can do it in the CLI with `mvn spring-boot:run` or if you're using intellij it's included in the run configurations.
+3. Move to the `frontend` directory: `cd ../frontend`.
+In that directory run `yarn install`.
+This will install all the needed Node modules.
+5. After the installation you run `yarn run dev` which will initiate the build and launch.
+6. After that browse to http://localhost:3000 and if all went well Hangar should be up and running.

+### Hangar Auth

-### Building with Docker
+#### Building with Docker
 If you want to build both Hangar and [HangarAuth](https://github.com/MiniDigger/HangarAuth) to run together (without a fakeuser), clone both this repo, and [this](https://github.com/PaperMC/HangarAuth).
 Make sure both Hangar and HangarAuth directories are siblings in your file system. cd into Hangar/docker and run `docker-compose up -d`.
 That should set everything up for you.
 You can view the logs via Intellij's docker integration.
 I find its better to view the logs there, so that the Hangar logs and HangarAuth logs are separated.
 Note that when using docker, a different spring configuration file is used, `Hangar/docker/hangar/application.yml`.
 To reload changes to Hangar, just CTRL+F9 (rebuild) in Intellij.
 To rebuild changes to HangarAuth, just run `docker-compose up -d --build` and that will rebuild if there were any changes.

 ## Deployment